Strong Normalisation for Asynchronous Effects

 The first two cases are already present in Lindley and Stark's work, and they express that after executing $M$ there is either nothing more to be done, or that $N$ is sequentially executed after $M$ returns.
 The third case is new for \lambdaAEff: it expresses that the environment has an interrupt ready to propagate into $M$.
 This allows us to prove that computations are strongly normalising for any finite number of interrupts propagated to them by the environment.

 Observe that the continuations $K$ are just an inside-out reformulation of a subset of \lambdaAEff's evaluation contexts $\E$, following a tradition in $\top\top$-closed-relations-based techniques to aid reasoning~\cite{pitts:parapoly}.
-They do not include any of the other new computations of \lambdaAEff~(signals, interrupt handlers, awaiting).
-This is because they express actions by computations, and not by the environment.
-Semantically speaking, the difference is that signals, interrupt handlers, and awaiting behave like algebraic operations (i.e., constructors of computations), while sequencing and interrupts behave like effect handling (i.e., eliminators for computations, modelling the environments in which computations execute).
+They do not include the remaining two cases of \lambdaAEff's evaluation contexts: signals and interrupt handlers.
+This is because these evaluation contexts express actions taken by computations, and not by the environment.
+Semantically speaking, the difference is that signals and interrupt handlers behave like algebraic operations (i.e., constructors of computations), while sequencing and interrupts behave like effect handling (i.e., eliminators for computations, modelling the environments in which computations execute).

 While the evaluation contexts $\E$ naturally do not include $\tmkw{await}$ because it has a blocking semantics, we find it useful for defining the notion of reducibility in \cref{sec:sn-seq:reducibility} to introduce an auxiliary notion of \emph{await continuations} $K^{\langle\rangle}$, which are defined by a single case as ${K^{\langle\rangle} \bnfis K \circ \tmpromise{x}N}$ and which are \emph{applied to values}, instead of computations, as ${(K \circ \tmpromise{x}N) \capp V} \defeq K \capp (\tmawait{V}{x}{N})$.
 We use them to simplify reasoning about how computations $N$ awaiting a promise to be fulfilled behave in environments $K$, similarly to how Lindley and Stark structure reasoning about the sum type~\cite{Lindley:TopTopLifting} (see also \cref{sec:sn-seq:sums-products}).